augustinh22/maptime-salzburg/01_organisation/03_meetings.md

 Afterwards we will head to [Trumerei](http://www.trumerei.at/) for a drink and discussion.

-Note: physical accessibility of the space for presentations is currently unknown.
+Note: physical accessibility of the space for presentations is currently unknown (e.g. stairs, elevators...)

 # 2018-09-05T1800